youmu257/NLP-python/README.md

 	For example, `python Preprocessing.py -i input.txt -o output.txt -a`.
 	We also provide sample code(demo function) in `Preprocessing.py`.

+### NLP tool
+1. word2vec
+	Just a example of how to use word2vec in `gensim`.
+	You can reference the code of `word2vec.py` to train a new model and test it.
+I reference this [website](http://zake7749.github.io/2016/08/28/word2vec-with-gensim/)

 ## To Do
 1. More preprocessing tool, like parse tree, basic statistics, etc.
 2. Some example of NLP tools, like word2vec, sent2vec, topic model, etc.